einamcl/marker_remover_project/README.md

-#### A simple tool for student to remove answer marking highlighted in yellow red or green tones, from PDF files.
+#### A simple tool for students that removes answer marking highlighted in yellow red or green tones, from PDF files.

 ## **Requierments:**